 Logo design can be intimidating.
-From conducting competitive research to selecting colors, fonts, and shapes, there’s a lot to decide.
+From doing competitive research to selecting colors, fonts, and shapes, there’s a lot to think about.

 To help you through the process — and create a standout identity for your business — we asked 16 branding experts for their best logo design tips.
 Read on for inspiration!